Kick the Can

 The screams stopped and everything went eerily silent.
-The quiet was broken by the sound of someone blowing their nose; the group turned to see Jason bending down to wipe his hand in the grass.
-He stopped in mid-motion, looking up at them.
+That quiet was broken by the sound of someone blowing their nose.
+Turning, the group watched Jason bend down to wipe his hand in the grass.
+Stopping in mid-motion, he looked up at them.
 “What?”

 Jackie scrunched up her face and uttered, “Gross.”